Assembling your own hanging basket with flowers and plants that match your style can be a satisfying experience.

-Begonias are great for providing a full, drooping effect to your hanging basket.
+Begonias are great for providing a full, spilling effect to your hanging basket.
 Some varieties, such as Dragon Wing begonias and BIG begonias will grow 2-3 feet tall and branch out with 5-inch long leaves.

 Impatiens are shade-loving plants, so they grow great in hanging baskets in areas that don’t get hit by the sun in the heat of the day.

 Depending on the area, some Impatiens have been prone to Downy Mildew disease, so make sure this isn’t a common occurrence in your area.
-You can also find newer varieties of impatiens that are resistent to the disease.
+You can also find newer varieties of impatiens that are resistant to the disease.